 The road is not a place to engage in competitiveness.
 This leads to drivers attempting to out-maneuver other drivers, which leads to risk-taking that can cause crashes.
 The nation’s highways are not a race track, but some drivers need reminding of this on occasion.

 Every driver has seen aggressive actions from other drivers, and may have engaged in one or two themselves.
 This includes tailgating, blocking a lane, switching lanes without signaling, and (at its worst) obscene gestures or yelling at another driver.

 Some people get a thrill at making high-speed maneuvers, but it’s a risk that good drivers do not take.
 Serenity behind the wheel should be the goal, not getting a thrill.

-Some people have difficulty maintaining focus for long periods of time, with a personality that requires stimulation.
-This can lead to distracted driving.
 Not long ago, preventing distracted driving focused on not eating, drinking, smoking or taking your eyes off the road.
 Those all still apply.
 But the biggest culprit in distracted driving today are smartphones.
 Getting caught up in a phone conversation or text messaging is a recipe for disaster.
 When behind the wheel, the only smart move with a smartphone is to turn it off and set it aside.

 One way to modify driver behavior is to follow a model for driving excellence.
 This proven approach teaches drivers how to handle their vehicles in all situations, the uses and limits of safety technology, best practices for safely carrying loads and how to manage external influences that can impact driving.

 Drivers also learn how their personality traits impact their driving, and how to better manage those traits when behind the wheel.
 Driving Dynamics understand yourself a key component throughout the major four elements of its driver training:

 - Competent vehicle control